issp-center-dev/Komega/doc/software/en/shiftk_format_en.rst

    The name of the file for the right hand side vector.
    If this parameter is not specified, the RHS vector is generated as follows:
-   First the ground-state vector is commputed.
+   First the ground-state vector is computed.
    Then RHS vector is calculated by operating :math:`{\hat S}_{1 z}` (:math:`z` component of the spin at site 1) to the ground-state vector.
-   Therefore, we assume the commputed system is the one-dimensional spin chain.
+   Therefore, we assume the computed system is the one-dimensional spin chain.

 ``"ham"`` namelist is read only when